navoshta/AIND-Planning/heuristic_analysis.md

 Depth first search is the only one that didn't find an optimal solution, which is not surprising as it simply traverses the tree in the depth-first order, returning the first solution found.
 This is also why it was the first to return a solution on all three problems.
 As **depth first search failed to find an optimal solution**, we will not consider it in our further evaluations.

 When it comes to **uninformed vs informed search algorithms**, informed ones seem to perform better or at least just as good on all three problems.
-Informed search algorithms were represented by A* search using two differen heuristics, and their performance is either on par or better on all three problems than any uninformed algorithms evaluated here — both when it comes to speed and exploration costs (depending on what you're after).
+Informed search algorithms were represented by A* search using two different heuristics, and their performance is either on par or better on all three problems than any uninformed algorithms evaluated here — both when it comes to speed and exploration costs (depending on what you're after).

-Although informed search algorithms perform better overal, their performance highly depends on the **choice of heuristic function**, as Stuart Russel and Peter Norvig hightlight in their _Artificial Intelligence: A Modern Approach_ textbook.
+Although informed search algorithms perform better overall, their performance highly depends on the **choice of heuristic function**, as Stuart Russel and Peter Norvig highlight in their _Artificial Intelligence: A Modern Approach_ textbook.
 We can see that here as well, as A* search performance varies significantly depending on one of the two heuristics we use: if we use heuristic ignoring preconditions we find an optimal solution about one order of magnitude faster than with the one calculating levels costs.
 However `levelsum` heuristic requires roughly an order of magnitude less in terms of exploration costs: number of node expansions, goal tests and nodes additions.

 To summarise, informed search algorithms will perform better than uninformed ones with a carefully chosen heuristic.
-The choice of heuristic however highly depends on the problem domain and requried **speed/memory tradeoff**: if graph exploration costs are relatively high, it would make sense to use a `levelsum` heuristic; and if speed is way more of a factor, then a heuristic which is ignoring preconditions will be a much better fit.
+The choice of heuristic however highly depends on the problem domain and required **speed/memory tradeoff**: if graph exploration costs are relatively high, it would make sense to use a `levelsum` heuristic; and if speed is way more of a factor, then a heuristic which is ignoring preconditions will be a much better fit.